Landslide Win For Sri Lanka Presidents Leftist Coalition In Snap Polls - UrduPoint

 - Investor confidence -

-Portraits of communist luminaries including Karl Marx, Vladimir Lenin, Friedrich Engels and Fidel Castro hang in Dissanayake's office in the capital.
+Portraits of communist luminaries including Karl Marx, Vladimir Lenin, Friedrich Engels and Fidel Castro hang in Dissanayake's JVP headquarters in the capital.

 Since his rise to popularity, however, he has softened some policies, saying he believes in an open economy and is not totally opposed to privatisation.